 By Jeckonia Otieno for The Standard in Kenya

-This article is reproduced here as part of the Giants Club African Conservation Journalism Fellowships, a programme of the charity Space for Giants and supported by the majority shareholder of ESI Media, which includes independent.co.uk.
+This article is reproduced here as part of the Giants Club African Conservation Journalism Fellowships, a programme of the charity Space for Giants and supported by the owner of ESI Media, which includes independent.co.uk.
 It aims to expand the reach of conservation and environmental journalism in Africa, and bring more African voices into the international conservation debate.
 Read the original story here.

 Register for free to continue reading

 Registration is a free and easy way to support our truly independent journalism